11 Best ERP Software of 2023 (Systems Ranked & Compared)

 - Project Management: Helps you comprehensively plan and execute multi-level projects.

 - Sales Management: It manages your sales process throughout the sales funnel.
-Helps provide accurate estimates, streamline the order-to-cash cycle, and fulfill orders flawlessly.
+Helps provide accurate estimates, streamline the order-to-cash cycle, and fulfill order processing flawlessly.

 - In-built data analytics (provides actionable business intelligence)